Founder, Nunavut Sivuniksavut

 It also led to a lifelong interest in land claims agreements, which was his focus in the policy and administration stream in the School of Social Work.

 “Social Work gave me the time and resources to develop my own understanding of the government’s relations with aboriginal people in the North.
 It’s no exaggeration to say that this experience provided me with the basis for what I’ve done ever since,” he says.

-His “life’s work” was the Nunavut Sivuniksavut, a unique college program in downtown Ottawa that prepares Inuit youth for leadership roles in Nunavut and beyond.
-Nunavut Sivuniksavut means “Our land, our future.”
+His “life’s work” was Nunavut Sivuniksavut, a unique college program in downtown Ottawa that prepares Inuit youth for leadership roles in Nunavut and beyond.
+Nunavut Sivuniksavut means “our land is our future”.

 “Inuit students weren’t learning about land claims in schools back home, so we started helping them understand the relationship between themselves and the federal state,” says Mr. Angus, who founded the school in 1985 and recently retired.
 “They eat it up because it explains how their world came to be.
 Inevitably, they ask why they haven’t learned this before.”

 He finds the lingering “traumatic” effects of the residential school system make it difficult for Inuit families to send their child to “the South” for school.
 That’s why the school’s community is as important as its classes.